 When it comes to branding color choices for your brand are an integral part of success.
 Brand colors are seen in logos, websites, social media, emails, tradeshows, marketing, and storefronts.
 They are a huge part of the creation of your brand.
 Studies have shown that 85% of consumers base their purchasing decisions on color.
 What are your brand colors saying about you?

-The colors of a brand give a first impression, colors not only prompt feelings and emotions but also convey certain information.
-There is a psychology behind colors, not only is it about choosing appealing colors, you can use the psychology to benefit your marketing and branding strategy.
+Brand colors provide that first impression, colors not only prompt feelings and emotions but also convey certain information.
+The psychology behind colors, is not only about choosing appealing colors, you also can use the psychology to benefit your marketing and branding strategy.

 Emotions are powerful and whether consumers will admit to it or not, those emotions can drive decisions.
-There are connections with colors and associations that are instantly made.
+Connections with colors and associations that are instantly made.
 A simple example is red roses indicate love and yellow roses are for friendship.
 The same flower in two different colors means two very distinct things, passion or friendship.